RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/README.md

 - [Modeling](#modeling)

 ## Introduction
-<p> The objective of this project is to identify and evaluate forecasting methods to achieve the highest accuracy in forecasting the monthly revenue of Harrah's casino located in New Orleans, Louisiana.
+The objective of this project is to identify and evaluate forecasting methods to achieve the highest accuracy in forecasting the monthly revenue of Harrah's casino located in New Orleans, Louisiana.
 The models considered were ARIMA, exponential smoothing model, GARCH, prophet, and a LSTM Network.

 ## Data
-<p>The dataset was created from the monthly revenue reports provided by the <a href="https://lgcb.dps.louisiana.gov/revenue_reports.htm" target="_blank">Louisiana Gaming Control Board</a>.
+The dataset was created from the monthly revenue reports provided by the <a href="https://lgcb.dps.louisiana.gov/revenue_reports.htm" target="_blank">Louisiana Gaming Control Board</a>.
 The dataset is composed of the reported monthly gross gaming revenue from Harrah's casino spanning from January 2007 to September 2024, totaling 213 data points.

 Data Preprocessing